Eneco/landscaper/README.md

 ## Contributing

 We'd love to accept your contributions!
-Please use GitHub pull requests: fork the repo, develop and test your code, submit a pull request.
+Please use GitHub pull requests: fork the repo, develop and test your code, semantically commit (as of April 2017) and submit a pull request.
 Thanks!